aerhard/linter-autocomplete-jing/README.md

 * *Java Executable Path:* The path to the Java executable file (`java`) to be used running Jing.
 * *JVM Arguments:* Space-separated list of arguments to get passed to the Java Virtual Machine on which the validation server is run.
 * *Schema Cache Size:* The maximum number of schemata retained simultaneously in memory.
 (There is a -- now fixed -- bug in a recent version of Atom's Settings View preventing users from setting 0 as a value in numeric fields, see the discussion at https://github.com/atom/settings-view/issues/783).
+Currently only schemata referenced via xml-model processing instructions are added to the cache.
 * *Display Schema Parser Warnings:* Whether or not to display warning messages from the schema parser.
 * *XML Catalog:* The path to the XML Catalog file to be used in validation.